-There is a diversity of approaches to IEA, some aspects are shared or common and some are specific to a program or project.
+There is a diversity of approaches to IEA.
+Some aspects are shared or common, and some are specific to a program or project (Table 1).
 There is still much to be gained by “learning by doing”.
-The International Council for Exploration of the Sea (ICES) is doing this on an extensive scale through working groups for doing IEAs for regional ecosystems in the North Atlantic, including two Arctic LMEs (the Barents and Norwegian seas) as well as the central Arctic Ocean (jointly with PICES and PAME).
-An iterative process has been suggested (6th EA Workshop) where best practices could be identified from what we know at present, and then the best practices can be updated as we gain more experience.
+The International Council for Exploration of the Sea (ICES) is doing this on an extensive scale through working groups conducting IEAs for regional ecosystems in the North Atlantic, including two Arctic LMEs (the Barents and Norwegian seas), as well as the central Arctic Ocean (jointly with PICES and PAME).
+At the 6th EA Workshop, an iterative process was suggested whereby best practices are identified from present knowledge, and then updated as we gain more experience.